chazzofalf/picascii/Readme.md

 If we are using the example folder (The user name would be your own instead of 'Liv' though.
 If it is the same, then lucky hit, good for you, and hello.!)

 This will take a pretty minute so please be patient and wait for the >>> to appear.
-7. Now close the python prompt by typing and hitting enter.
+7. Now close the Python prompt by typing and hitting enter.

 ```Python
 exit()